ibexa/documentation-developer/docs/ibexa_products/headless.md

 ## Use cases

-- A corporate website to inform about your organization
+- A website to inform about your organization
 - An online catalog to expose your products and convince potential customer to contact you
-- A feed providing contents to a partner or parent company's network
+- A feed providing contents to a partner or parent organization's network
 - A structuring first step to create online presence, before increasing user experience with [[= product_name_experience =]], and finally becoming an online store with [[= product_name_commerce =]].
-- A smartphone app feed allowing to consult instructions manual with mobility while using your product
+- A feed to a smartphone app allowing to consult instruction manuals with mobility while using your products

 ### Brick and mortar, but with an online showcase

-If you prefer the human warmth of a retail store, if your products' numerous options should be discussed, or if you're simply not ready yet to sell online, [[= product_name_headless =]] helps to build an exposition of your product catalog and your philosophy, an online presence to keep previous customers interested and gather new ones.
+If you prefer the human warmth of a retail store, if your products' numerous options should be discussed, or if you're simply not ready yet to sell online, [[= product_name_headless =]] helps to build an exposition of your product catalog and your philosophy, an online presence to keep earlier customers interested and gather new ones.